 How To Use This Map

-The circle marks the 100-mile radius of the St. Louis Regional Foodshed, which is the geograhical focus of MCE's St. Louis Regional Food Study.
+We have plotted resources within the 100-mile radius of St. Louis, which we call the St. Louis Regional Foodshed and which is the geographical focus of MCE's St. Louis Regional Food Study.

 Definitions of Environmental Practices

 We want to support farms that use truly sustainable methods.
 To learn more about the terms used in the descriptions of farming practices, browse this list of definitions.
-Unless otherwise specified, these definitions were provided in Slow Food STL’s Farm to Table Loop.
+Unless otherwise specified, these definitions were provided in Slow Food St. Louis’s Farm Directory.
 We’ve also included the ways that our partners have defined “sustainable practices” for their own lists.

 Animal Welfare Approved: This non-profit grants its certification to independently-owned family farms that raise their animals outdoors on pasture.
 Antibiotic use is allowed only for illness.
 Certification is not granted to producers who use growth hormones and requires animals be rendered insensible to pain prior to slaughter.